DrDonk/recoveryOS/README.md

 ## Introduction
 This is a utility to download the recovery image, recoveryOS, for macOS from Apple's servers and create a bootable virtual disk file that can be used to start an Internet installation of macOS.
+It also has a Go port of the OpenCorePkg macrecovery tool.

 ## Pre-requisites

-###  Python 3
-The tool is written in Python 3 and so Python must be installed on the host computer.
-Python 3.10 was used for the development of the tool, so 3.10 or a later version should be installed.

-* Linux   - Use your distro package manager
-* macOS   - `brew install python3`
-* Windows - Recommended way is to install Python 3.10+ from the Microsoft App Store, or use Chocolatey or Scoop.

 ### qemu-img